-ABOUT ALISON PENA, BAD WIDOW
+ABOUT ALISON PENA

 Bad Widow is about all of it, from agony to ecstasy, peppered with hilarity, comfort and community.
 I’ll go first.
 If this resonates with you, you are welcome to come along too.